 I flew from Toronto to Frankfurt with Lufthansa.
 The flight was full but generally uneventful.
-It was an over-night flight for about 7 hours so I landed in Frankfurt airport at around 7 am local time.
+It was an overnight flight for about 7 hours so I landed at Frankfurt airport at around 7 am local time.
 Passport control was like a breeze and I just had to show my Canadian vaccine certificate to enter Germany (No PCR test was required).
 However, my suitcase took too long to arrive so I ended up missing my train to Stuttgart but that wasn’t a problem as I was able to take the next train 30 minutes later.

-I arrived at my hotel at around 10.30 am and luckily, I was allowed to check-in early although check-in starts at 3 pm.
+I arrived at my hotel at around 10.30 am and luckily, I was allowed to check in early although check-in starts at 3 pm.
 The hotel had an ideal location, about 5 minutes walk from the central train station.

 I stayed in Motel One hotel which is a popular hotel chain in Germany.
 The hotel was nice, modern, and clean but the room was small and basic.
 When I travel, I often stay in Airbnb apartments especially when I travel in Eastern Europe.
 However, Airbnb isn’t great everywhere you go.
 I did some research in Germany and I didn’t find a big price difference between Airbnb apartments and hotel rooms.
-Besides, many of these Airbnb apartment don’t have great reviews so I decided to stay in a hotel.
-It was a high season when I was there so the stay per night costed around 100 Euros (around $114 USD).
+Besides, many of these Airbnb apartments don’t have great reviews so I decided to stay in a hotel.
+It was a high season when I was there so the stay per night cost around 100 Euros (around $114 USD).
 I was obviously missing the prices in my beloved Ukraine and Russia but I’m in Germany now so I have to accept these rates, even for a tiny hotel room.

 A beautiful evening in Stuttgart

-I was exhausted after a long overnight flight and a train ride so I showered and changed and managed to get an hour or so of sleep. in the afternoon, it was time to go out to explore the city and luckily, my good German friend (We’re friends since 2014) showed me around like a professional tour-guide.
-It was such a lovely evening to walk around the city of Stuttgart and to see the beautiful Christmas decorations everywhere in the city.
+I was exhausted after a long overnight flight and a train ride so I showered and changed and managed to get an hour or so of sleep. in the afternoon, it was time to go out to explore the city and luckily, my good German friend (We’re friends since 2014) showed me around like a professional tour guide.
+It was such a lovely evening to walk around the city of Stuttgart and see the beautiful Christmas decorations everywhere in the city.
 I enjoyed the beautiful walk around the city center but the highlight of the evening was the view of the city from the hilltop, it was a breath-taking moment and I’m grateful once again to my great German friend who drove me up there to enjoy the magical view.

-Later in the evening, we had dinner in an elegant and traditional German restaurant that combines the atmosphere of a historic building with the joy of traditional cuisine of Baden-Württemberg region.
+Later in the evening, we had dinner in an elegant and traditional German restaurant that combines the atmosphere of a historic building with the joy of the traditional cuisine of the Baden-Württemberg region.
 Everything we ordered tasted amazing.
 I loved the Schwäbischer Sauerbraten dish I ordered and the dessert tasted magnificent.
 It was definitely an evening to remember.

 After handling my vaccine certificate at the door, I was given the green light to enter the museum.
 I bought my ticket to the museum for 10 Euros.
-They asked me to keep my ticket and to show it when I visit Porsche museum to get 25% discount.
+They asked me to keep my ticket and to show it when I visit the Porsche museum to get a 25% discount.
 I went to the fancy cloakroom to hang my coat there and then started my tour in this fabulous museum, a tour I dreamed about for a long time.

 A few minutes later, it was very interesting for me to see the beautiful 300 TD Station Wagon, which is, according to many experts, the best Mercedes car ever built.
 There’s always something very special about these Station Wagons and seeing one of them there brought a smile to my face.

 And here I am standing in front of one of my dearest models; E190 from 1984.
-Everything about this car looks so perfect, it looked ahead of its time, the only downside was the colour, I wish if it was black.
+Everything about this car looks so perfect, it looked ahead of its time, the only downside was the colour, I wish it was black.